jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :align: center

-11. After you click on "Complete" button validation letter will be send on your email address which you point on step 4 and you will redirect to confirmation page.
+11. After you click on "Complete" button validation letter will be send on your email address which you point on step 4 and you will be redirected to confirmation page.

 .. image:: pic_registration/personal_registration_7.png
    :width: 400
    :align: center

-12. For finish registration you should confirm your email address.
+12. To finish registration you should confirm your email address.
 For that go to mailbox which you use for registration,in this mailbox open letter from platform.
-Letter contains confirmation link and confirmation code.
-For finish registration you should use one of them.
+To do that go to email address which you define on registration and open letter from platform.

 .. image:: pic_registration/Screenshot_2.png
    :width: 400
    :align: center

-* For finish registration by confirmation link you should click on link in email and after that you will be redirect to path /login and in the upper right corner will appear message about success registration.
+* To finish registration by confirmation link you should click on link in email and after that you will be redirect to path/login and in the upper right corner will appear message about success registration.

-* For finish registration by confirmation code, you should copy code from letter and return to confirmation page.
+* To finish registration by confirmation code, you should copy code from letter and return to confirmation page.
 Input code in confirmation field and click next.
   If you input correct code you will observe same message about success registration.

 .. image:: pic_registration/personal_registration_9.png